Bolivia 1 Month Itinerary

 Fun activities include walking up to the summit of Cerro Calvario to get beautiful views of the lake and taking a boat tour to Isla del Sol, the largest island on the lake.
 You can easily arrange tours through your accommodation or head down to the pier to book.

-Day 9 - Death Road
+Day 8 - Death Road

-Death Road is the main highway that connected La Paz to the north of Bolivia.
 The narrow winding road carved into the cliff face has been the scene of hundreds of fatal accidents over the years.

-Riding down the newly built highway is exhilarating as you reach high speeds.
-Then riding down the old Death Road is more challenging but still great fun.
 You stop several times on the way to take in the incredible views of the valley and take pictures underneath the waterfalls that are falling down onto the road from the cliffs above.

 For more information on Death Road and the best companies to book with:

-Day 10-11 - Corioco
+Day 9-10 - Corioco

 The jungle own of Coroico is the perfect place to relax for a couple of days and escape from the high-altitude chill of La Paz.

-One place we would recommend checking out is the La Senda Verde Animal Refuge which has helped to rescue and care for hundreds of wild animals that have been affected by illegal animal trafficking and deforestation.
-The refuge is home to over 60 species including monkeys, bears, jaguars and many birds of paradise.
+One place I recommend checking out is the La Senda Verde Animal Refuge which has helped to rescue and care for hundreds of wild animals that have been affected by illegal animal trafficking and deforestation.

 bird in the Amazon, Bolivia

-Day 12 - Travel To Rurrenabaque
+Day 11 - Rurrenabaque

 Your next step on this one-month Bolivia itinerary is to visit the Amazon Rainforest.
 To do that you need to get to the town of Rurrenabaque, which is where most Amazon tours start.